 Living DNA Introduction

-This is a review of Living DNA (LivingDNA), a UK based company for genetic testing that provides health and fitness reports.
-These reports are tailor-made for each user based on their genetic information.
+Living DNA (LivingDNA) is a UK based company for genetic testing that provides health and fitness reports.
+These are tailor-made for each user based on their genetic information.
 The company also offers ancestry reporting across several regions worldwide.

 The service was created by David Nicholson and Hannah Morden, under the parent company DNA Worldwide, and launched in 2004.
-In 2016, Living DNA was launched as a separate entity.
+In 2016, the company Living DNA was established as a separate entity.
 And in 2018, the company partnered with FindMyPast to incorporate British isles and Irish family history records.

 The DNA testing company conducts research based on the genetic data collected from users.
 After registering for Living DNA, users sign-up for online surveys to contribute to this research.